 Biodiversity is a prioritized issue globally and nationally, and it clarified in for example the UN Convention on Biodiversity, as one of the UN Sustainability Development Goals according to Agenda 2030 (SDG 15, that Lantmännen has identified as business critical) and in the Swedish national environmental objectives.

 Food and energy production is based on a well-functioning eco system and thereby biodiversity, and because of that a very important question for the Swedish agriculture.

-The agriculture’s land use has impact on biodiversity due to its conformity.
+Despite all the good activities, farming has had and still has, an impact on environment, animals and insects, and parts of today's cropping system gives less space for some species to thrive.
 It also affects through use of fertilizers, plant protection and emissions from other activities to land, water and air.
 The production of food, feed and energy leads to greenhouse gas emissions and other environmental impact.
 Farming also plays an important role.
 Many insects and plants are completely dependent on an, by animals at pasture, open landscape with a variety of species, for example several red listed species.

 Lantmännen wants to decrease impact in the different parts of the value chain and works to, in a short and long-term perspective, contribute to protect and strengthen biodiversity.

 Lantmännen’s operations are affecting biodiversity in several ways.
 In the farming, on our owners’ land, the dependency and impact is the most significant, but Lantmännen also sources raw materials from other countries.

 Lantmännen’s real estate and new production sites also has an impact, but are primarily in areas already used for industry or other land use.

 We work to reduce the negative impact and to protect and strengthen biodiversity.
 We work to reduce impact for example by: